 Eni was dubbed by some as the Wayne Rooney of the women’s game for her natural ability, creativity and eye for goal.
 Unlike the former Manchester United and England captain, however, Eni is also a qualified lawyer.
 Having taken her bar exams in New York and in London, she also worked in the City specialising in entertainment law.

 Despite Eni’s impressive achievements on the pitch, she has had an arguably higher profile and as great a role to play off it.
 She was instrumental in revealing ingrained and often officially denied racism and discrimination by senior figures within the England team coaching set up, and serious problems within the wider FA.
 Her refusal to be silenced and willingness to stand up against outdated, offensive behaviour revealed a culture of intimidation and wilful blindness.

-Eni speaks about the nature of teams, and creating a culture that both supports but also holds to account.
+Eni speaks about the nature of teams, and creating a culture that both supports, encourages high performance, but also holds to account.
 She considers the best and worst of leadership and looks at what it takes to instil a winning mindset.
 She also examines what went wrong in the England set up and the important lessons all organisations can learn.

 In the media Eni has appeared on Match of the Day, making her the first woman to appear on the BBC institution as a pundit.
-She’s added her voice to ITV, Sky and BBC coverage of the women’s and men’s game.
+She’s added her voice to ITV, Sky, BT Sport and BBC coverage of the women’s and men’s game.
 She wrote about her life on and off the pitch in her book They Don't Teach This, an inspiring and personal look at achievement, identity, resilience and teamwork.
 She has written regularly for The Guardian on both the men's and women's game, has been appointed a UN Women UK ambassador, and has also appeared on the quiz show Pointless Celebrities.

 © Copyright 2022 JLA.
 All rights reserved.